 In this guide, we’ll import Pipedrive deals to Airtable.
-We’ll use the Data Fetcher Airtable app to fetch Pipedrive deal fields, such as Id, Status & Value.
+We’ll use Data Fetcher's Pipedrive Airtable integration to fetch Pipedrive deal fields, such as Id, Status & Value.
 We will also cover how to find your Pipedrive API key and set up your Pipedrive deals to import to Airtable automatically.

 On the create request screen in Data Fetcher, for Application, select 'Pipedrive' to use the Pipedrive Airtable integration.

 Copy and paste your personal API token from your Pipedrive account into Data Fetcher.
 Your Pipedrive API key authorises Data Fetcher to read from your Pipedrive account.
 Find help on locating your Pipedrive API token here.

 You can also add a Name for your request, e.g. 'Import Pipedrive Deals'.

 Click 'Save & Continue'.